TomoyukiSugiyama/any-connect/README.md

 any-connect connect
 # disconnect
 any-connect disconnect
+# check state
+any-connect state
 ```

 > **Note**
-> if you want to use other command, see help.
+> If you want to use other command, please see help.

 ## Completion